Click here to visit DFS Memorials and find a low-cost cremation near you

 Be clear about what kind of funeral services you require

 It is important to decide what type of funeral you want before you even begin discussing things with a funeral home.
 The first question is whether the deceased is to be buried or cremated.
-If you choose burial as an option, remember that you will also need to purchase a cemetery plot, and these plots can be very expensive indeed.
+If you choose burial as an option, remember that you will also need to purchase a cemetery plot, which can be very expensive.

 Understanding cremation options as a low-cost alternative

-Cremation is an option that more families are opting for today, indeed last year (2020) the cremation rate in the US surpassed 59%.
+Cremation is an option that more families are opting for today.
+Indeed last year (2022), the cremation rate in the US surpassed 58%.

-As you can see from the chart, the cost of cremation does vary.
+As you can see from the chart, cremation costs vary.
 It varies by state, city, and by the provider.
-Some states are more expensive, these tend to be some of the northeast states or the very rural and smaller population states.
-The west coast has a much higher cremation rate and therefore costs are generally lower.
+Some states are more expensive.
+These tend to be some of the northeast states or the very rural and smaller population states.
+The west coast has a much higher cremation rate, and therefore costs are generally lower.

-A direct cremation is generally the lowest cost method of disposition.
-A direct cremation is when the deceased is immediately cremated, with no service, and the cremated remains directly returned to the family or scattered.
+A direct cremation is generally the lowest-cost method of disposition.
+A direct cremation is when the deceased is immediately cremated, with no service, and the cremated remains are directly returned to the family or scattered.